 Dr Cezar Ionescu

-Cezar's research involves applications of concepts and methods from functional programming, type theory, and category theory to the analysis of a wide range of problems, from correctness of software models, to the improvement of our understanding of social science concepts (needed, e.g., in order to ensure "fairness", "transparency", "accountability" of algorithms).
-Of particular interest are new approaches to the teaching of mathematics at undergraduate level (via domain-specific languages of mathematics) and the "computational thinking" aspects of the GCSE in computer science.
+Cezar's research involves applications of concepts and methods from functional programming, type theory, and category theory to the analysis of a wide range of problems in artificial intelligence and data science, from correctness of software models, to the improvement of our understanding of social science concepts (needed, e.g., in order to ensure "fairness", "transparency", "accountability" of algorithms).
+The current domain of application is the correctness and explainability of machine learning algorithms, especially decision making and reinforcement learning.
+Additional interests are new approaches to the teaching of mathematics at undergraduate level (via domain-specific languages of mathematics) and the "computational thinking" aspects of the GCSE in computer science.

 - Cezar Ionescu.
 Vulnerability Modelling with Functional Programming and Dependent Types.
 Mathematical Structures in Computer Science.
 Volume 26, Special Issue 01, January 2016, pp 114-128. doi Preprint